aviaryan/series-renamer/README.md

 ## Examples

-Some sample logs created by series-renamer can be found in the [examples](examples) folder.
-You can view them online via [https://htmlpreview.github.io](https://htmlpreview.github.io/).
+Some sample logs created by series-renamer can be found in the [examples](https://github.com/aviaryan/series-renamer/tree/gh-pages/examples) folder.
+You can view them from [this link](http://aviaryan.github.io/series-renamer/examples/index.html)

 ## Important